Massachusetts House of Representatives' 5th Essex district

 Map of Massachusetts House of Representatives' 5th Essex district, based on the 2020 United States census.

 Massachusetts House of Representatives' 5th Essex district is one of 160 districts included in the lower house of the Massachusetts General Court.
 It covers the towns of Essex, Rockport, and Manchester-by-the-Sea and the city of Gloucester in Essex County.
-Democrat Ann-Margaret Ferrante of Gloucester has represented the district since 2009.
+Democrat Ann-Margaret Ferrante of Gloucester represented the district from 2009 until her death in 2025.
+Andrew Tarr was elected to replace her in a 2026 special election.

 Locales represented

 The district includes the following localities: